Philippines to keep wary eye on new Chinese dredger

 “We are constantly monitoring the movement of the ship,” he added.
 “We have also our air patrol going regularly, so we will be able to monitor movement of this so-called very big dredger ship.”

-The testing of the dredger comes ahead of two major international meetings in Vietnam and the Philippines this week and the next, set to be attended by China and the United States.
+China has equipped its manmade islands with runways, hangars and surface-to-air-missiles.
+Some experts say it will land its first deployments of jet fighters on the Spratly islands runways in coming months.

-In August, the foreign ministers of Southeast Asia and China adopted a negotiating framework for a code of conduct in the South China Sea, a move they hailed as progress but which critics saw as a tactic to buy China time to consolidate its maritime power.
+That has all been of concern to the United States, which has carried out what it calls “freedom of navigation” patrols in the region, ostensibly to try to undermine China’s military expansion in disputed areas far from its shores.

-All parties say the framework is only an outline for how the code will be established, but critics say the failure to outline as an initial objective the need to make the code legally binding and enforceable, or have a dispute resolution mechanism, raises doubts about how effective it will be.
+The testing of the dredger comes ahead of two major international meetings in Vietnam and the Philippines next week, which are to be attended by China and the United States.

-Chinese President Xi Jinping will attend the other meeting, of Asia-Pacific leaders in Vietnam.
+Philippine President Rodrigo Duterte has good ties with China and remains confident it will honour a commitment by Chinese counterpart Xi Jinping not to develop the Scarborough Shoal, a disputed rocky outcrop and a prime regional fishing patch.

-Reporting by Manuel Mogato; Additional reporting by Ben Blanchard in BEIJING; Writing by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez
+Reporting by Manuel Mogato; Writing by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez